Murders of Lauria Bible and Ashley Freeman: Arrest and conviction of Ronnie Busick

 In a public address, the Bible family issued a statement in which they stated they had been aware of the alleged photographs "for years," and that "At this time all focus is on finding Lauria and Ashley.
 We welcome all information leading to their recovery.
 Until they are home with us, this will never be over."
 After his arrest, Busick told reporters he wished to speak to the Bibles.
 On April 26, 2018, Bible's mother, Lorene, confirmed she spoke with Busick, but that he denied knowing the whereabouts of her daughter or Freeman.

 Busick pleaded guilty July 15, 2020 to being an accessory to first-degree murder in the deaths of Danny and Kathy Freeman, the torching of their home near Welch, Oklahoma, and the abduction and presumed slayings of the two girls.
 He admitted having withheld information about the involvement of Welch and Pennington.
-He was sentenced to 15 years for the crime, with 10 of the years to be spent in lockup.
+He was sentenced to 15 years for the crime, ten of those years to be spent in prison, plus five years of probation.

+The Oklahoma Department of Corrections (DOC) had said Busick was considered a “level-4” prisoner; i.e., he was known for being respectful to the prison staff and following their orders, while staying to himself and not being known as a problematic inmate.
+Furthermore, a level-4 inmate does not already have an extensive criminal history beyond their current conviction, despite Busick having criminal convictions dating back to the 1980s.
+Busick received 60 credits/month, or two days’ worth of credit for every day served, plus the credit for time he served in jail.
+Ultimately, Busick’s positive track record while behind bars led to an early release, for good behavior; he was released on May 19, 2023, after serving just 38 months of his 10-year sentence.

 Media coverage

 The disappearances of Bible and Freeman were profiled on America's Most Wanted in 2000, and on Unsolved Mysteries in 2001.
 The case was later featured on the series Vanished with Beth Holloway.
 In 2013, it was profiled on the documentary series Disappeared on Investigation Discovery.

-On October 6, 2017, this case was covered on the podcast 'Unfound'.
-Featured was an interview with Lauria's mother, Lorene Bible.

 In September 2018, one of the main witnesses in the case against Ronnie Busick, as well as the cold case investigators who filed the charges, gave their first interviews to the Tulsa World for a special report.

 The case was featured in a new four-part series on HLN titled Hell In The Heartland starting June 2, 2019, which hoped to shed more light on the disappearances of the girls and the main suspects.
 The show was hosted by the creator of the show and crime writer Jax Miller, who also wrote a book on the girls' disappearances.
 Released in July 2020, it is titled Hell in the Heartland: Murder, Meth and the case of Two Missing Girls.

+On Jun 7, 2021, People Magazine Investigates profiled the case with the episode Bible Belt Massacre.